talawson05/CodilityWho/SeleniumQuestion/readme.md

 You are given a login page to an online service.
 Your task is to validate whether the form works correctly.

 Write a list of test cases that should check whether the given page works correctly.
-Write them as Pytest test methods (`test_`) in `test_class.py` class.
-Before each test, your class is called with the web_driver already pointing at the page being tested.

 You can play with the fully working reference page [here](index.html), open this file locally with your browser.